spenhappenin/testpage/README.md

 # Build a page

 ## Instructions
+1. Fork this repo

-1. Clone master branch
+2. Clone master branch locally

-2. Create create a new branch name [First Name]-[Last Name]
+3. Create create a new branch name [First Name]-[Last Name]

-3. Create a page that looks like Layout.png.
+4. Create a page that looks like Layout.png.

-4. This page should be responsive, we will be testing in Chrome for desktop, iPad and iPhone devices.
+5. This page should be responsive, we will be testing in Chrome for desktop, iPad and iPhone devices.

-5. Use arial for all fonts, use best guess for font sizes (doesn't need to be exact)
+6. Use arial for all fonts, use best guess for font sizes (doesn't need to be exact)

-6. The red hex color is #B20636
+7. The red hex color is #B20636

-7. The green color used is #ACBCBB
+8. The green color used is #ACBCBB

 ## Complete
-1. Push your branch up to bitbucket and create a pull request to master
+1. Push your branch up and create a pull request to master

-2. Email Stephen Armas <Stephen.Armas@chghealthcare.com> and Tom Sharrock <tom.sharrock@chghealthcare.com> that you have completed the challenge and how long it took
+2. Email Stephen Armas <Stephen.Armas@chghealthcare.com> and Tom Sharrock <tom.sharrock@chghealthcare.com> that you have completed the challenge.
+Please include your github account ame and how long the task took to complete.

 ## Hints
 - Bootstrap and other libraries are encouraged